Type: Package

 ## End(Not run)

-download_url(): Download File from URL
+Download a file from a URL

 Description